keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 # 4/26/25
 - Dilys goes apologizing to everyone
 - Makara tells Dilys to be more confident in her status
+- Everyone has lunch together
+- This is the most awkward conversation ever
+	- holy moly
+	- eternal damnation
 -